jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630-30-a.jpg" width="750"></p>

 ## CURRENT STATUS:
 Revision 4.0.1a/b is the current production release.
-Subrevision 4.0.1a supports the PLCC footprint MC68882.
+Sub-revision 4.0.1a supports the PLCC footprint MC68882.
 Sub-revision 4.0.1b supports the PGA footprint MC68882.
 They are otherwise identical.
 See the [issues](https://github.com/jasonsbeer/Amiga-N2630/issues) tab for known issues.

 NOTE: The A2091 hard drive card will not operate correctly when using Kickstart 1.x on a revision 6.2 or newer Amiga 2000* with the N2630 or A2630 CPU cards.
 You must use Kickstart 2.04 or newer.